Last Updated: February 25, 2026

 3.4 With Your Consent

 We may share your information with third parties when we have your consent to do so.
+This may include situations where you authorize a referral, integration, or other specific data exchange.
+Consent may be obtained in writing, through the Site, or by other affirmative action.

-• Encryption of sensitive data
+- Encryption of sensitive data

-• Two-factor authentication (2FA)
+- Two-factor authentication (2FA)

-• Automatic log-out functionality
+- Automatic log-out functionality

-• Human review of all trust transactions
+- Human review of all trust-related transactions

-• Secure code practices
+- Secure development practices

 4.1 Data Breach Notification

-• A description of the breach
+- A general description of the breach

-• The types of information affected
+- The categories of information involved

-• Recommended actions you can take to protect yourself
+- Recommended actions you can take to protect yourself

-Factors we consider in determining retention periods include:
+The factors we consider in determining retention periods include:

-• Legal obligations to retain data for certain periods
+- Legal obligations to retain data for certain periods

-• Statute of limitations under applicable law
+- Statute of limitations under applicable law

-• Ongoing or potential disputes
+- Ongoing or potential disputes

-• Guidelines issued by relevant data protection authorities
+- Guidelines issued by relevant data protection authorities

-• The purposes for which we collected and use the information
+- The purposes for which we collected and use the information

 Depending on your location, you may have certain rights regarding your personal information: